 The movement of the camera can greatly affect your shot while utilizing a slow shutter speed.
 You can prevent camera shake by setting your camera on a still surface or using a tripod.

 You have to lay stress on "smooth zoom" for getting fine, smooth lines in your photo.
 A lot of practice is needed for mastering this technique.

 Any kind of light whether it is a neon sign or city light plays an important role in the zoom effect.
 Lights can produce stunning effects if they are applied effectively.

 5. Reverse zooming

 If you have a moving object, then zooming in on a subject can provide better results in comparison to zooming out.
 So you should try this experiment also.

 Related: How to Reverse Video in iMovie

-You can also zoom partially as some zoom lenses have broad focal length.
+You can also zoom partially, as some zoom lenses have broad focal lengths.